 - Road hazards tend to be more dangerous.
 Fallen rocks, construction debris, water on the road, gravel, potholes and other roadway objects can easily cause a motorcycle rider to lose control of their bike.
 Cars and trucks can also get in a wreck because of these things, but the driver has a better chance of regaining control of the vehicle.

 - Motorcycle riders must be more skilled than the average motorist.
 Inexperienced motorcycle riders may have a difficult time handling the bike in poor driving conditions.

 Getting injured in a motorcycle accident can be catastrophic.
 Losing a loved one in a motorcycle accident is a loss no family should have to endure.
-The compassionate and experienced accident lawyers at Whetstone Perkins & Fulda are here to help by discussing all of your options so you can decide what to do next.
-For a free case evaluation, please call our law firm at 803-799-9400.
+The experienced accident lawyers at Whetstone Perkins & Fulda are here to help by discussing all of your options so you can decide what to do next.
+For a free case evaluation, please contact us today.
 We have offices across South Carolina, including in Columbia.